salem84/azure-resume-challenge/README.md

 * _Testing GitHub pipeline_: to be sure it works correctly, all changes must be committed; I have read about [Act](https://github.com/nektos/act) project, but I haven't success to start it locally... surely I will investigate about this choice.
 * _CDN and domain configuration_: I have never used CDN, so I have found some issues to check if it's correctly works (why obtain 404 response?).
 Also CDN TLS configuration is quite confused to troubleshoot.

-### Thanks

-All users in Discord "A Cloud Guru" channel for suggestion and ideas!